forio/epicenter-js-libs/documentation/strategy/index.html.md

 		* If the run's `initialized` field is `true`, use the run.
 		* If the run is only persisted (and not still in memory), and it is not `initialized`, create a new run for this end user.
 	* If the cookie does not exist, create a new run for this end user.

+<a name="none"></a>
+#### none

+The `none` strategy never returns a run or tries to create a new run.
+It simply returns the contents of the current [Run Service instance](../generated/run-service/).

+This strategy is useful if you want to manually decide how to create your own runs and don't want any automatic assistance.

+Also, this strategy is necessary if you are working with a multiplayer project and using the [World Manager](../generated/world-manager/) &mdash; or other, similar situations where you do not have direct control over creating the [Run Service](../generated/run-service/) instance.

 <a name="persistent-single-player"></a>
 #### persistent-single-player